 When it arrives in the cellar, the grape harvest is scraped all over and lightly pressed.
 A 6-day pre-fermentation cold maceration encourages the extraction of colour and produces more supple and fruity wines.
 The development of red wines will then depend on the type of wine sought.
 Maceration will be relatively short (6-8 days) for lively and fruity wines, and longer (up to 40 days) for robust wines and wines that should be aged.

 Direct pressing or maceration: these two techniques are used to develop our rosés depending on the variety of wine.
 As soon as they arrive in the cellar, the grapes are cooled and protected with dry ice.
 The harvest is completely scraped and lightly pressed.
 At the press outlet, the juice is cooled again to facilitate settling which consists of allowing the rosé must, rich in vegetable debris and pulp, to clarify naturally by decantation.
 Settling time varies from 12 to 24 hours depending on the degree of ripening of the grapes.
 After separating the very clear juice, the sediment is filtered into a very aromatic juice (the vine sap).

 It is only after settling that the must begins its alcoholic fermentation, at a low temperature to maintain the aromatic potential of the future wine.
 It lasts between 15 and 20 days at a constant temperature of 16°C. During fermentation, the vats are checked 3 times a day and tasted regularly.

-After fermentation, the wine is racked to separate it from any coarse lees (dead yeast cell debris).
-Ageing on fine lees allows our AOC Sainte Victoire to gain body and length.
+After fermentation, the wine is racked to remove its coarse lees (yeast cell debris).
+Ageing on fine lees allows our AOC Sainte Victoire to gain volume and length in the mouth.